warcrimesdocument/warcrimesdocument.github.io/_posts/2022-02-28-desperate-attempts-, damaging-blood-vessels.markdown

 They do diverse things to my body and my emotional state where they are trying to cause numerous stressful situations.
 While they are doing this they simultaneously frequently insult me in different ways and cause strong and uncomfortable pains to my head.

-They are doing things to my body and damaging me in different ways.
-They recently caused tough pains to the blood vessels on the side of my neck while I was exerting my body.
+They are doing things to my body and are damaging me in different ways.
+They recently caused strong pains to the blood vessels on the side of my neck while I was exerting my body.